Kieran Green

 He began his career as a professional for Hartlepool United, but would go on to appear at Non-league level for Spennymoor Town, Frickley Athletic, Gateshead, Blyth Spartans and York City.
-He joined FC Halifax Town in 2020, where he was part of the team who reached the National League play-offs.
+He joined FC Halifax Town in 2020, where he would spend two seasons.
+He then moved to League Two club Grimsby Town.

 Club career

 Early career

-Green was born in Stockton-on-Tees, County Durham.
+Green was born in Stockton-on-Tees, County Cleveland.
 He joined Hartlepool United's youth academy at under-14 level from Stockton Town.
 Green made his first-team debut on 7 October 2014 at the age of 17, starting in a 2–1 Football League Trophy home loss against Sheffield United.
 He joined Northern Premier League Division One North club Spennymoor Town on 21 November on work experience.

 Green signed a professional contract with Hartlepool in April 2015.
 He joined Northern Premier League Premier Division club Frickley Athletic on 15 October on a one-month loan.